 What is the bandwidth?

-HomePlug Certified adapters are available advertising speeds of 200Mbps, 500Mbps and now over 1Gbps.
+HomePlug adapters are available advertising physical rates of 200Mbps, 500Mbps and now over 1Gbps.
 This is more bandwidth than you likely get from your broadband connection, and perfect for streaming Ultra HD videos, downloading large files and online gaming.
 One benefit of this high capacity is the ability for multiple simultaneous streams – for example, one person can transfer files from one computer to another in the office, while another person streams online video to the TV in the living room, all without interrupting a third person’s Pandora stream in the kitchen.
 Expected HomePlug AV2 real-world performance can also be seen in this infographic.

 Will it work in my old home with old wiring?

-Can I plug HomePlug Certified adapters into a power strip?
+Can I plug HomePlug adapters into a power strip?

-Although it will work in many cases, it is best to plug your HomePlug Certified adapters directly into the wall, as some surge-protection will degrade the signal.
-Since HomePlug Certified adapters only require one plug, consider plugging an adapter into one plug and the power strip into the other, so you can get both power and connectivity out of the same outlet.
+Although it will work in many cases, it is best to plug your HomePlug adapters directly into the wall, as some surge-protection will degrade the signal.
+Since HomePlug adapters only require one plug, consider plugging an adapter into one plug and the power strip into the other, so you can get both power and connectivity out of the same outlet.
 HomePlug products with pass-through outlets also offer filtering, and you can plug in your power strip directly into the pass-through outlet.